Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 When considering the relationship between the polls and a candidate's popular vote share, one must also be aware of the differences in quality between various polls.
 The graphic above demonstrates the variation in quality for national polls in the 2016 and 2020 elections, graded by FiveThirtyEight based on a given pollster's historical accuracy and methodology.

 **Uneven distribution.** The most apparent takeaway from analyzing the above graphs is that the 2016 and 2020 national election polls are not distributed equally for quality.
 For example, in 2016, there was a massive spike of A- and C+ graded polls, with relatively low counts for the rest of the grades.
 Similarly, in 2020 there is a massive spike of B/C graded polls with lower counts for the other grades.
-In short, there is significant variation present in 2016 and 2020 pollster quality.
+In short, there is significant variation for 2016 and 2020 pollster quality.

 **Constructing a Prediction Model**

-When constructing a prediction model, we will consider its prediction for 2016 relative to the 2016 popular vote results to evaluate its predictive ability.
+When constructing a prediction model, I will consider its prediction for 2016 relative to the 2016 popular vote results to evaluate its predictive ability.

-Given the relationship between the polls and the popular vote, the first component of our 2016 prediction model will be a candidate's aggregate support from 2016 national polls.
-However, we will weigh polls of higher quality greater, given the variation in pollster quality we observed earlier; thus, polls with grades of A+, A, and A- will receive a weight of 0.8, 0.2, and 0.05, respectively, in our average support figure.
+Given the relationship between the polls and the popular vote, the first component of my 2016 prediction model will be a candidate's aggregate support from 2016 national polls.
+However, I will weigh polls of higher quality greater, given the variation in pollster quality observed earlier; thus, polls with grades of A+, A, and A- will receive a weight of 0.8, 0.2, and 0.05, respectively, in the average support figure.

-The second component of our model will be second-quarter GDP, given such was the economic variable most related to popular vote shares in [last week's blog post](Second_Blog_Economy.md).
+The second component of my model will be second-quarter GDP, given such was the economic variable most related to popular vote shares in [last week's blog post](Second_Blog_Economy.md).

-Each of these components is weighted equally in our final prediction model for 2016.
+Each of these components is weighted equally in my final prediction model for 2016.
 Given such a model, the prediction for the 2016 incumbent party candidate is 47.24%, and the prediction for the 2016 non-incumbent party candidate is 44.15%.
 Given the actual popular vote results were 47.06% and 44.92%, respectively, such a model seems viable; however, an evaluation of its predictive ability against other models is also necessary.

 **Evaluating Prediction Models**